 Kyle Gillette, Ph.D.

-Kyle Gillette is the Acting Dean of Arts and Humanities at Trinity University and a Professor in the Department of Human Communication and Theatre.
-His courses range from theatre history and dramatic literature seminars to performance laboratories where students reimagine ancient tragedy, explore modern realism or experiment with avant-garde manifestos.
+Prior to his current role, Kyle served as the Special Adviser to the Provost for Expression and Civil Discourse, the Acting Dean of Arts and Humanities and the Director of Theatre.
+A Professor in the Department of Human Communication and Theatre, his courses range from theatre history and dramatic literature seminars to performance laboratories where students reimagine ancient tragedy, explore modern realism or create pieces inspired by avant-garde manifestos.
+As a director, Kyle has staged plays ranging from Ancient Greek tragedies to modern classics and new and devised works.

 Books